johannes-krude/nfp-pred-artifacts/README.md

 ## Getting Started

 All evaluation steps require at least a single computer running the [docker image](#docker-image) or [Ubuntu 20.04](#installing-ubuntu-2004-with-dependencies).
-Some steps need up to three computers, a Netronome Agilio LX 2x40 GbE NIC, and a Barefoot Tofino based Edgecore Wedge 100BF-32X switch.
+Some steps need up to three computers, a Netronome Agilio CX 2x40 GbE NIC, and a Barefoot Tofino based Edgecore Wedge 100BF-32X switch.

 ### Docker Image